JAC874/se_project_aroundtheus/README.md

 Plans to use object fit and auto fit to streamline css.

-Will include video description and link after initial review.
+Will include video description and screenshots along with links after initial review.